|Next review: 03/02/2025|

 For adult patients state adult cardiac arrest and location: Clinical area, block and floor

-For paediatric patients state paediatric arrest and location Clinical area, block and floor
+For paediatric patients state paediatric emergency and location Clinical area, wing and floor

-For neonates state neonatal arrest and location Clinical area, block and floor
+For neonates state neonatal emergency and location Clinical area, wing and floor

-For obstetric medical emergency patients’ state obstetric emergency and location: clinical area, block and floor.
+For obstetric medical emergency patients’ state obstetric emergency and location: clinical area, wing and floor.

 For paediatric trauma state paediatric Trauma call: LGI A&E paediatric resuscitation bay